Diagram direct objects on the same horizontal line as the subject and the verb.

 The baby kicked Elmo and me the ball.

 Directions: Diagram the following sentences.
-Use the examples for help.
+Use the example diagrams above for help.

 1. I smelled the delicious homemade pie and cookies.